Devskiller/devskiller-sample-ruby-rails-calculator/README.md

 Check out how the test looks from candidate's perspective: [Candidate campaign preview](https://www.youtube.com/watch?v=rB4fViXPh5E).

-This repo contains an example project for Python with setuptools, below you can find a detailed guide for creating your own programming project.
+This repo contains an example project for Ruby on Rails, below you can find a detailed guide for creating your own programming project.

 **Please make sure to read our [Getting started with programming projects](https://docs.devskiller.com/programming_tasks/index.html) guides first**